goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Over the years the field of image gen has substantially improved and now we are not only limited to texts as a means of helping us generate images.

-We can use image sources as guidance, a drawing of a rough idea, structure of an image etc. Some examples are shown below.
+We can use image sources as guidance, a drawing of a rough idea, structure of an image etc.

-As Text based conditioning was the first that gained public popularity.
+As text based conditioning was the first that gained public popularity.
 Let's understand more on that.

 #### Text Encoder

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/18.webp)

-The idea is relatively simple, we take texts, convert them into embeddings and send them to the U-Net layer for conditioning.
+The idea is relatively simple, we take texts, convert them into embeddings and send them to the U-Net layer for conditioning (whispering to Dali about what we want him to draw).

 The how is more interesting if you think about it in my opinion.
 Throughout our discussion of diffusion models, we never talked about image description or any means to teach a model about an image.

-All the diffusion model understands is how a image looks like, without any idea about what an image is and what it contains.
+All that a diffusion model understands is how a image looks like, without any idea about what an image is and what it contains.
 It's just really good at creating images which well... look like images.

 Then how can we guide it using texts about what we want it to do.